How can we help?

-LHC is a Government initiative designed to encourage people to take out hospital insurance earlier in life and to maintain their cover If you are 30 or over, do not currently hold PHI and have not or are no longer a permanent member of the ADF you may be impacted by Lifetime Health Cover (LHC).
+Lifetime Health Cover (LHC) is a Government initiative designed to encourage people to take out hospital insurance earlier in life and to maintain their cover.
+If you are 30 or over, do not currently hold PHI and have not or are no longer a permanent member of the ADF you may be impacted by Lifetime Health Cover (LHC).

-To avoid paying LHC loading, you need to take out a private health insurance hospital policy by the 1st of July following your 31st birthday.
+You need to take out a private health insurance hospital policy by the 1st of July following your 31st birthday, to avoid paying LHC loading.
 For every year you delay, you will pay 2% more for your premium, up to a maximum of 70%.
-For example, if you take out hospital cover at age 40 you will pay 20% more than someone who first took out hospital cover at age 30.
+For example, if you take out hospital cover at age 40, you will pay 20% more than someone who first took out hospital cover at age 30.

 Who is exempt from LHC?